 Screening for metabolic vitamin B12 deficiency by holotranscobalamin in patients suspected of vitamin B12 deficiency: a multicentre study

-Here’s how important active-B12 is:
+Here’s how important active B12 is:

 Compared to total cobalamin, we observed a better performance of holoTC assay in detecting elevated concentrations of MMA in subjects with normal renal function.
 The majority of subjects with combined low holoTC and elevated MMA had normal concentrations of total cobalamin.
 HoloTC can be used as a first line parameter in detecting cobalamin deficiency.